Janna Michael MSc

 PhD Candidate / Lecturer

-Janna Michael is working since September 2011 as a lecturer and a PhD candidate in the Department of Arts and Culture Studies and the Erasmus Research Centre for Media, Communication and Culture (ERMeCC) at Erasmus University Rotterdam.
+Janna Michael is a lecturer and a PhD candidate at the Department of Arts and Culture Studies and the Erasmus Research Centre for Media, Communication and Culture (ERMeCC) at Erasmus University Rotterdam.

 She teaches ‘Arts, Culture and Engagement’ in the Arts, Culture and Society Master, as well as tutorials in Statistics, Introduction to Social Science Research, Contemporary approaches to Cultural Sociology and also Economic Geography of Creativity and Urban development.